attack68/rateslib/docs/source/g_curves.rst

    rateslib.curves.LineCurve
    rateslib.curves.IndexCurve

-The two, more complex, combination classes are:
+The remaining, more complex, combination classes are:

 .. autosummary::
    rateslib.curves.CompositeCurve
    rateslib.curves.ProxyCurve
+   rateslib.curves.MultiCsaCurve

 In *rateslib* **defining curves** and then **solving them with calibrating instruments** are two separate processes.
 This provides maximal flexibility whilst